paigeweber13/multi-part-print-cost/README.md

 multiple parts.
 Uses Slic3r Prusa Edition on the backend.

 ## Print settings
+Full information about the profile used is in test/profiles.
+The important details are summarized below:

 Calculates by default with four different settings:
-0.1 mm layer height
+ * 0.1 mm layer height
-0.2 mm layer height
+ * 0.2 mm layer height
-0.3 mm layer height
+ * 0.3 mm layer height
-0.35mm layer height
+ * 0.35mm layer height
 each case is calculated with and without supports.

 all three use 3 perimeter, top, and bottom layers, and 20% cubic infill.